 Where traditional recipes call for refined sugar (and lots of it!), this one opts for a more nutritious alternative: coconut sugar.
 Coconut sugar boasts a naturally rich sweetness that refined options can’t beat.
 This cobbler only calls for a portion of the sugar used in most recipes.

 If you don’t consider yourself a pro when it comes to baked goods, don’t worry!
 This tasty cobbler is simplified with ingredients like drop biscuits.
 These biscuits will give you a much easier time with the crust than rolled dough.
 While the cobbler bakes, you’ll embrace the irresistible aromas that fill your house and bring back childhood memories of family and summer desserts.
 There’s no better way to celebrate peach season than with this scrumptious Grandma-inspired cobbler!

-- 8 medium (ripe but slighly firm) peaches peeled, pitted, and sliced into wedges
+- 8 peaches medium (ripe but slightly firm), peeled, pitted, and sliced into wedges

 - 1 tablespoon cornstarch